dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 **Add:**

 This is where you'll add SSDT patches for your system, these are most useful for laptops and OEM desktops but also common for [USB maps](https://usb-map.gitbook.io/project/), [disabling unsupported GPUs](/post-install/spoof.md) and such.
+And with most systems like ours, **even required to boot**.
+Guide on making them found here: [**Getting started with ACPI**](../extras/acpi.md)

 * [SSDT-EC-USBX](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC-USBX.dsl)
    * Corrects your EC devices, **needed for all Catalina users**.
 To setup you'll need to find out the name of your `PNP0C09` device in your DSDT, this being either `EC0`, `H_EC`, `PGEC` and `ECDV`.
 You can read more about Embedded Controller issues in Catalina here: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/).
 If no `PNP0C09` device shows up then there is no need for this SSDT.